 Get exclusive member benefits & effect social change.
 Join Today

 Functional tumors are those that produce a hormone that results in symptoms.
 The three main types of functional tumors are gastrinomas, insulinomas, and glucagonomas.
+Other functional tumors exist that are extremely rare.

 A gastrinoma occurs when the tumor grows from islet cells that make the hormone gastrin.
-Gastrin helps to release acid in the stomach for food digestion.
+Gastrin helps release acid in the stomach for food digestion.

 An insulinoma is a tumor that produces the hormone insulin.
 Insulin is responsible for controlling sugar in the bloodstream.